dhellmann/pymotw/PyMOTW/site/index.rst

 =============

-The :mod:`site` module is also responsible for loading site-wide customization hooks defined by the local site owner in a :mod:`sitecustomize` module.
+The :mod:`site` module is also responsible for loading site-wide customization defined by the local site owner in a :mod:`sitecustomize` module.
 Uses for :mod:`sitecustomize` include extending the import path and `enabling coverage
 <http://nedbatchelder.com/blog/201001/running_code_at_python_startup.html>`__,